OracleBart/Dev-Test/Lab4.md

 You have successfully loaded the sample data from Object storage to customers table using DBMS_CLOUD.

+### **STEP 6: Create Schema for aOne application**

+- Connect as your user in SQL Developer and copy and paste <a href="https://github.com/CloudTestDrive/ATPDocker/blob/master/aone/create_schema.sql" target="_blank"> this code snippet</a> to SQL Developer worksheet.
+We will be using this code to create the schema for our application which will be used in Lab 6.

 -   You are now ready to move to the next lab.

 <table>